Topics

 Correct formatting is key to piquing readers’ interest and keeping them engaged.
 While all reminder emails are different, most follow a broadly similar pattern.

-To ensure you include all the right elements, here’s what typically goes into an effective reminder message:
+To ensure you include all the right elements, here’s what typically goes into an effective sample reminder email:

 • An engaging subject line.
 Grab readers’ attention with a subject line that reinforces the importance of your reminder.
 For example: “Last chance to secure your spot!”